snolly-02/CarRentalWebsite-UX-Design/README.md

 # Car Rental Website Redesign

 **Overview**
 This project involved redesigning the [hanfra.co.za](https://hanfra.co.za/) car rental website with a focus on improving the user experience for booking rental vans.
-The main task centered on helping users find and book a van for 5 people, picking up at Lanseria Airport, while selecting desired features and policies within budget.
+The main task centered on helping users find and book a vehicle of their choice at a certain location, while selecting desired features and policies within budget.

 ---